ado24/NAD-C338-REST-API/README.md

 Ensure the binding on port 30001 is available.

 ## Client usage
-See nad-c338-api for OpenAPI specification
+See [nad-c338-api.yaml](api/nad-c338-api.yaml) for OpenAPI specification for the RESTful API in use